deephyper/anl-22-summer-workshop/README.md

 ### Notebooks Tests

-To test the notebooks directly on Colab add this in the before the first cells
+To test the notebooks directly on Colab with the `develop` branch from deephyper add this in the before the first cells

 ```ipython
 !rm -rf deephyper_repo/